Complete Guide to Construction Project Management Supremacy

 Disadvantages of Lump Sum Contracts

 Accurate calculation and cost control is the key to success.
-Any failure and miscalculation will be reflected on the budget.
+Any failure and miscalculation will be reflected in the budget.
 And the bigger the construction, the more specialists will be involved in the process, so the chances of money loss will increase.

 To avoid that, at the beginning of the project, one should account for unexpected costs or delays.